Ada-Developers-Academy/core-unit-3/handling-forms/submitting-forms.md

 };

 NewStudentForm.propTypes = {
-    addStudentCallback: PropTypes.func.isRequired
+    onStudentAdd: PropTypes.func.isRequired
 };
 ```
 <!-- prettier-ignore-end -->

 ## Handling Form Submissions

-Sofia's next step is to get `NewStudentForm` to call the supplied `addStudentCallback` prop when the form submits.
+Sofia's next step is to get `NewStudentForm` to call the supplied `onStudentAdd` prop when the form submits.

 She starts by creating a new event-handler function, `onFormSubmit`.